-Set along the Eastern Safari Circuit in Uganda, the Sipi and Mount Elgon are iconic sites you should consider a must visit for hiking or mountaineering adventures.
-The Sipi Falls is composed of 3 waterfalls, these can be explored while on half day or whole day trek in Eastern Uganda or go hike Mount Elgon which is set Uganda border with Kenya.
+Set along the Eastern Safari Circuit in Uganda, the Sipi and Mount Elgon are iconic sites you should consider a must-visit for hiking or mountaineering adventures.
+The Sipi Falls is composed of 3 waterfalls, these can be explored while on a half-day or whole day trek in Eastern Uganda or go hike Mount Elgon which is set Uganda border with Kenya.

 Mabira Forest Walks/hikes